-Description Clears the HTTP object cache, the hardware interface, statistics, archive working transaction logs, and other settings.
-Displays the transaction log configuration settings and a list of archived transaction log files.
-Forces the archive or export of the transaction log.
+Command Description clear Clears the HTTP object cache, the hardware interface, statistics, archive working transaction logs, and other settings. show transaction-logging Displays the transaction log configuration settings and a list of archived transaction log files. transaction-log force Forces the archive or export of the transaction log.